13,525 total views, 2 views today

 Our first intervention to improve nature connection was purposefully simple, something all of us can do each and every day, in most things we do.
 It is simply taking notes of ‘3 Good Things in Nature‘ each day, from noticing the song of a bird to the breeze in a tree.
 We found writing down three good things in nature each day for a week led to sustained increases in nature connection – and that increase was linked with improvements in psychological health.

-This was an excellent outcome, but for me a key point was that the improvement in health was influenced by the improvement in happiness (which makes sense), but this relationship was mediated by the increase in connection to nature.
+This was an excellent outcome, but for me, the key point was that the improvement in health was influenced by the improvement in happiness (which makes sense), but this relationship was mediated by the increase in connection to nature.
 So spending time in nature helps people feel happier and more connected, and being both happy and connected makes people feel healthier.

 As part of my work to find ways to improve our connection to nature, I also do research into understanding what individual differences make us connected.
 For example, simply reflecting on our nature – self-directed thinking and those reflective thoughts that can improve our self-knowledge.
 This is a genuine interest about one’s own values and attitudes, and can also involve reflection on the emotions that contribute to our concept of self, one that might include the natural world, which is our connection with nature.